tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ## Behavior Trees (BT)
 Duration: hh:mm:ss

-When it comes to creating an AI character in a videogame, there are many known ways/architectures that you can use.
+When it comes to creating an AI character in a video game, there are many known ways/architectures that you can use.
 For example:
 - easy but restrictive **Simple reactive planning** (bunch of if-else statements, that only react to the current environment)
 - more complex **Finite-State Machine** (becoming less and less clear the more states and transitions you add)
 - easily modifiable **Behavior Tree** (forcing you to learn to think about AI differently)